tylerlmz1/tylerlmz1.github.io/_posts/2020-05-08-Why-learn-Vim.md

 If you plan on going into the Linux ecosystem, it is helpful to learn Vim.
 A lot of Linux tools ship with vim keybindings, for example mupdf, sxiv, ranger.
 Vimium browser extension could take your browser usage to the next level too.

 ### Useful for SSH
-when we have to SSH into a remote server to edit config files, Vim is likely to be installed in the server, while GUI text editors like Sublime text, VScode, or Emacs, are not necessarily available.
+When we have to SSH into a remote server to edit config files, Vim is likely to be installed in the server, while GUI text editors like Sublime text, VScode, or Emacs, are not necessarily available.

 <!--At the end of the day, even if you don't write software, but write a lot, Vim can supercharge your writing, it is definitely worthwhile to learn it, -->